townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 error: Error compiling pyside2
 ```

 Unfortunately, I'm [not allowed](http://i.imgur.com/ZWVbnLs.png) to report this to the Qt/PySide developers :(
+I'm guessing you need to sign the [contribution agreement](https://www.qt.io/contributionagreement/) to be able to contribute.

 ### Windows 10